freeradical13/freeradical13.github.io/index.md

 #### Bacteria

-[Bacteria][] are prokaryotes with an inner plasma membrane, a [peptidoglycan cell wall][] (except for Mycoplasmas) made of polysaccharides which protects against excessive osmotic effects, a possible outer membrane of lipopolysaccharides (LPS) and lipoproteins outside of the cell wall, and a possible further outer, gelatinous, sticky [capsule][] (or [glycocalyx][], or [slime layer][] if water-soluble) of polysaccharides which protects against dessication and may help with attachment.
+[Bacteria][] are prokaryotes with an inner plasma membrane, a [peptidoglycan cell wall][] (except for Mycoplasmas) made of polysaccharides which protects against excessive osmotic effects, a possible outer membrane of lipopolysaccharides (LPS) and lipoproteins outside of the cell wall, and a possible further outer, gelatinous, sticky [capsule][] (or [glycocalyx][], or [slime layer][] if water-soluble) of polysaccharides and proteins which protects against dessication and may help with attachment.

 Bacteria have one or more DNA chromosomes (e.g. Vibrio has two, although with some [debate about multiple bacterial chromosomes][debate multiple bacteria chromosomes]).